Columbia University Neuroscience Outreach (CUNO)

 Data science and bioinformatics are indispensable for biomedical research and are also just really cool to learn more about.
 The goal of CUIMC Data Science Club is to establish a community and support structure to help you in learning, incorporating, and doing data science.
 The purpose of the CUIMC Data Science Club is to provide a supportive and conducive environment to learn and do biomedical data science in the CUIMC community.
 The club serves the graduate student community during their PhD career, but the club is open to any CUIMC scientist at any point in time.

-President: Nicholas Giangreco (Integrated Program); Communication Chairs: Adam Kornberg (Microbiology), Jordan Kesner (Integrated Program), and Aditi Trehan (Integrated Program); and Professional Development Chairs: Bobby Shih (Integrated Program) and Weiwei Qi (Biostatistics)
+President: Nicholas Giangreco (Integrated Program); Communication Chairs: Adam Kornberg (Microbiology), Jordan Kesner (Integrated Program), and Aditi Trehan (Integrated Program); and Professional Development Chair: Bobby Shih (Integrated Program)

 Food for Thought